Status and phase

 Full description

-In this Phase 3 double-blind randomised-controlled trial, doxycycline or placebo shall be given to 75 PTB patients in each arm for two months with a further follow-up of four months.
+In this Phase 3 double-blind randomised-controlled trial, doxycycline or placebo shall be given to 75 PTB patients in each arm for two months with a further follow-up of twenty-two months.
 Study sites are National University Hospital and TB Control Unit in Singapore and Luyang Health Clinic, Menggatal Health Clinic, and Inanam Health Clinic in Sabah, Malaysia.
-Lung function tests and non-contrast CT thorax will be performed at various time intervals.
+Lung function tests, non-contrast CT thorax, electrocardiograms and transthoracic echocardiograms will be performed at various time intervals.
 Induced sputum and plasma samples from all PTB patients shall be analysed for matrix metalloproteinases (MMPs), tissue inhibitors of metalloproteinases (TIMPs) and monitored for sputum mycobacteria culture conversion.
 Whole blood will be analysed by transcriptomics for bulk RNAseq while a subset of patients' blood will be analysed using single-cell RNAsequencing.
+Blood tests will also be taken for Troponin-I and N-terminal pro-B-type natriuretic peptide.
 Accomplishing these specific aims will determine if doxycycline decreases PIAT by improving lung function, reducing pulmonary cavities and accelerating sputum culture conversion.
+We will also be able to assess the effect of doxycycline on development of pulmonary hypertension and acute coronary syndrome.
 The results will positively impact clinical practice and international guidelines including the World Health Organisation that we collaborate with, for the treatment of pulmonary TB.

 Enrollment